What is orchestration?

 • Assign storage capacity.

-• Select an application from a repository, install and configure it.
+• Select an application from a repository, install it, and configure it.

 • Communicate with your firewall or load balancer to ensure it allows the new system access to its pool and policies.